kaaninan/BAUV-Maps/USAGE.md

 gdal_translate -of GTiff -expand rgba MAP.KAP out.tif
 ```

-Then, use QGIS to convert the BSB format to MBTiles format.
+Then, use QGIS ```Generate XYZ tiles (MBTiles)``` tool to convert the KAP format to MBTiles format.
+Set maximum zoom level to 15 and DPI to 600.

 TODO: add screenshot